SEND School Offer

 How do I get a copy of the school SEND policy?

-Please click here to download a copy of the school's SEND Policy.
+Please click here for details of the school's SEND Policy.
 Alternatively, please call into school to ask for a hard copy.

 Who do I contact for further information?